TogaraCode/React-concepts-in-30-seconds/Component-Life-Cycle.md

 ### A method is a function that has its own properties/characteristics.

-### React uses methods in the lifecycle called Lifecycle-Methods.
+### React uses methods in the lifecycle called Lifecycle Methods.

 ### Phase 1 - Mounting